Steve Bain

 Clearly this is not an equilibrium point and there is unsatisfied demand of 91 - 86 = 5.

 The need for a black market will emerge because people are resourceful and wherever there is unsatisfied demand for a product there will be an opportunity for profits to be made if new supply can be brought to market for sale.
-Black markets nearly always develop during times of rationing and price controls, and it is likely that we will again witness these things if our governments adopt incomes policies and price controls in the battle against inflation.
+Black markets nearly always develop during times of rationing and price controls, and it is likely that we will again witness these things if, for example, our governments adopt incomes policies and price controls to battle against inflation.

 Related Pages: